 Prior to coming to the Bar, Cian spent ten years as a legal academic, teaching public and human rights law, criminal law, and international law.
 He was a Fulbright-Schumann Scholar at Georgetown and NYU.

-Cian is instructed in several challenges to aspects of the Government’s response to the COVID-19 pandemic.
-In one, the Government has conceded the need to make changes to its policy on charges for hotel quarantine.
-In another, Cian is instructed to challenge hotel quarantine for double-vaccinated persons as a violation of Article 5 ECHR.
+This has included accountability for actions taken in response to the Coronavirus pandemic.
+In one such challenge, the Government conceded the need to make changes to its policy on charges for hotel quarantine.